Value-added tax (VAT)

 Under the Fiji Stamp Duties Act, stamp duty is payable in respect of instruments, including, but not limited to, declaration of trusts, leases, loans, mortgages, transfer of property (or interest therein), and shares.

-Effective from 1 August 2020, the Stamp Duty Act was repealed; however, any instrument that is executed or takes effect before 1 August 2020 remains subject to stamp duty.
+Effective from 1 August 2020, the Stamp Duty Act was repealed; however, any instrument that was executed or took effect before 1 August 2020 remains subject to stamp duty.

 Capital gains tax (CGT)

-Capital gains made from the following assets (excluding trading stock, depreciable assets [subject to certain conditions effective 1 August 2020], or business intangibles) may be subject to CGT of 10%:
+Capital gains made from the following assets (excluding trading stock or business intangibles) may be subject to CGT of 10%:

 - Land or an interest therein.